 3. Paragraph D.2 of the 2020 Code recommends that supervisory boards set up properly qualified committees in line with the specific circumstances of the company concerned and the number of persons on its supervisory board.
 The names of the committee members and chairs should also be listed in the corporate governance declaration.
 Paragraphs D.3 to D.5 of the 2020 Code contain further recommendations on the structure and membership of the committees.
 The Supervisory Board of Hypoport SE has not set up any committees.
 Because the Supervisory Board consists of only three members, as specified in the Company's statutes, all aspects of its work will continue to be carried out by the entire Supervisory Board.
 Consequently, Hypoport SE does not consider it necessary to form committees.
-The Supervisory Board in particular believes that the formation of committees would unnecessarily impede its work because it has such a small number of members.
+The Supervisory Board has not formed an audit committee, at least one of its members.
 Although the Supervisory Board has not formed an audit committee, at least one of its members has the necessary specific knowledge and experience of applying accounting principles and internal control procedures, as recommended by paragraph D.4 of the 2020 Code.